-FEMA and additional recovery agencies have set up base camps in regions which will become prone to flood damage due to their temporary construction.
+The Federal Emergency Management Agency (FEMA) and additional recovery agencies have set up base camps in regions that will become prone to flood damage due to their temporary construction.
 Recently moved debris from recent debris flows are also capable of hindering the efforts of emergency personnel aimed at helping a region already very difficult to navigate.

 President Biden declared a federal emergency in order to more speedily direct funds allocated for recovery efforts, assisting residents with privately owned residences and businesses in beginning to pick up the pieces, according to The Associated Press.

 A large portion of the relief effort has come from the state level.
 Kentucky Gov. Andy Beshear has worked to provide access and visibility to those who lost everything in his home state.

 "It’s going to take significant time and significant dollars to restore what was destroyed,” said Beshear.